justin13601/AICancer/README.md

     Overall Model Confusion Matrix Analysis
 </p>

 Performance of the model was reasonably good overall, with optimal results in lung benign, lung adenocarcinoma and colon adenocarcinoma scan classes.
 The overall model accuracy was 91.05%.
 The model had low error in differentiating lung and colon images.
 Accuracy between lung malignant and benign was also high.
-Since individual CNNs were used for each step of the classification process, each one had different hyperparameters and architecture that best fit the classification job.
+Since individual CNNs were used for each step of the classification process, each one had hyperparameters and architecture that best fit the classification job.

-The accuracies of the more general convolutional neural networks (CNN #1 and CNN #2) are very high, and most error occurred in the periphery CNNs (CNN #3 and CNN #4).
+The accuracies of the more general convolutional neural networks (CNN #1 and CNN #2) are very high.
+Most error occurred in the periphery CNNs (CNN #3 and CNN #4).
 This ensured that minimal error propagation occurred.

 <table align="center">
 <thead>